AdityaSharma425/AdityaSharma425/README.md

 - 👋 Hi, I’m @AdityaSharma425
 - 👀 I’m interested in UI/UX Designing as well as in full stack development.
-- 🌱 I’m currently pursuing B.Tech in CSE (First Year).
+- 🌱 I’m currently pursuing B.Tech in CSE (Third Year).
-- 💞️ I’m looking to collaborate on python projects and graphics designing.

 <!---
 AdityaSharma425/AdityaSharma425 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.